innerfence/chargedemo-windows/README.md

     (e.g. `com-innerfence-chargedemo`)

-* Request payment by creating an ChargeRequest object, setting its properties, and calling its `GenerateLaunchURL()` method.
-Be sure to set the returnURL property.
+* Request payment by creating an ChargeRequest object, setting its properties, calling its `GenerateLaunchURL()` method, and launching the returned URL.
+Be sure to set the returnURL property if you want us to return the results to your app.
 Consider using `SetReturnURL( returnUrl, extraParams )` to automatically include extra parameters in the query string.
 For example:

 ```cs
 ChargeRequest chargeRequest = new ChargeRequest();